-Discover the Memory Courses in Paris
+Discover the memory paths in Paris

 Simone Veil, journey of a life

-Sunday, March 17, 2024, 10 AM
+Sunday, March 17, 2024, 10 a.m.

-the Shoah Memorial offers a unique walk to discover the Paris of Simone Veil.
+The Shoah Memorial offers a unique walk to discover the Paris of Simone Veil.

 Duration: 2h30